-Performance fee rate Category of Share Classes Reference Rate Observation period 20% I MSCI World Net Dividends Reinvested First Observation period: from the first Valuation of each Share Class to the last Valuation day N MSCI World Net Dividends Reinvested December (with a minimum period of twelve months).
+Performance fee rate Category of Share Classes Reference Rate Observation period I MSCI World Net Dividends Reinvested First Observation period: from the first Valuation of each Share Class to the last Valuation day - First Observation period: from the first Valuation of each Share Class to the last Valuation day 20% N MSCI World Net Dividends Reinvested December (with a minimum period of twelve months).
 Thereafter: from the first Valuation day of January to R MSCI World Net Dividends Reinvested the last Valuation day of December of the following year.
 RE MSCI World Net Dividends Reinvested